susmita-tripathy/fhi-aims_notes/index.md

 Output: [aims.out](https://github.com/susmita-tripathy/fhi-aims_notes/tree/main/H2O/aims.out) (Contains all information of the system) [geometry.in.next_step](https://github.com/susmita-tripathy/fhi-aims_notes/tree/main/H2O/geometry.in.next_step) (Geometry of the final relaxed structure), [hessian.aims](https://github.com/susmita-tripathy/fhi-aims_notes/tree/main/H2O/hessian.aims) (contains hessian of previous calculations, used in further convergence of relaxed structure)

+Point of Interest: Final total energy delivered by the s.c.f. cycle; Final geometry reached by the geometry optimization.

 ### Restarting structure relaxation using output from previous relaxations
 Input: [geometry.in](https://github.com/susmita-tripathy/fhi-aims_notes/tree/main/H2O_2/geometry.in) (geometry.in.next_step from earlier output), [hessian.aims](https://github.com/susmita-tripathy/fhi-aims_notes/tree/main/H2O_2/hessian.aims) (from earlier output, keyword hessian indicates that hessian.aims will be provided with geometry.in), [control.in](https://github.com/susmita-tripathy/fhi-aims_notes/tree/main/H2O_2/control.in) (HSE, intermediate H, O)

 Output: [aims.out](https://github.com/susmita-tripathy/fhi-aims_notes/tree/main/H2O_2/aims.out)

+Point of Interest: "Computaional Steps:" Number of self-consistency cycles; Number of SCF (re)initializations; Number of relaxation steps

 ### Structure relaxation of H2O molecule using HSE
 This is done to highlight the computational advantage of relaxing a pre-relaxed structure with light settings over starting the relaxation from scratch for a more accurate system (HSE > PBE)